 Level 1 = Fundamental or basic courses.
-If a student with a disability's individual educational plan (IEP) team determines and documents, in accordance with Section 1003.43(7)(d), F.S. , that a rigorous course of study would be inappropriate, the student may be granted credit towards a standard high school diploma for any Level 1 course.
-Students with disabilities pursuing a special diploma in accordance with Section1003.438, F.S. , who successfully complete a Level 1 course, will receive credit towards a special diploma.
+For a student with an individual educational plan (IEP) who enters the 9 th grade prior to the 2013-14 school year, if the IEP team determines and documents, in accordance with Section 1003.43(7)(d) , F.S. , that a rigorous course of study would be inappropriate, the student may be granted credit toward a standard high school diploma for any Level 1 course.
+For students with disabilities with an IEP entering the 9 th grade in the 2013-14 school year or later, no credit towards a standard diploma (including an elective credit) will be granted for a Level 1 course.
+Students with disabilities pursuing a special diploma in accordance with Section 1003.438, F.S. , who successfully complete a Level 1 course, will receive credit towards a special diploma.
 Level 2 = Regular, mainstreamed courses.
 Level 3 = Honors, IB, AP, AICE, advanced college-preparatory courses, and other courses containing rigorous academic curriculum and performance standards.
-Example: Remedial=Intensive Mathematics (1200400)Level 1=Pre-Algebra (1200300)Level 2=Algebra I (1200310)Level 3=Algebra I Honors (1200320)
+Example: Level 1=Basic Mathematics Skills (1200300)Level 2=Algebra 1 (1200310)Level 3=Algebra 1 Honors (1200320) = Al